mothenjoyer69/bc250-documentation/README.md

     ```

 # Additional notes:
 - I have repeatedly recieved requests for help from people who have not read through this page correctly.
 These boards are extremely weird, and they have a LOT of quirks that need to be worked around.
 If a fix has been mentioned on this page, its almost 100% required for it to work properly.
 Please do not purchase one and expect it work like a typical desktop PC.
+No installer images will be provided, unless you want to build them.
+If so, let me know :)

 # Credits